TeamLumi/luminescent-team/docs/faq.md

 If you have a currently running game, the Pokémon party screen should have extra options for nicknaming/changing moves of Pokémon.
 You can also try the EXP Share check.

+### What languages can I play in?

+Only in English.
+Other languages are currently not supported for Luminescent Platinum.
+Running the game in any other language will result in crashes when trying to find our new text that, obviously, is not actually there.

+We are not looking for translators at this time, as we are still constantly adding and tweaking text to all of our new features.
+We'll let all of you know when we have the script at a point we're comfortable calling "finalized" to be translated.

 ### Do other mods work with Luminescent Platinum?

 No. If you have other mods, your game may work, but we will offer no support if anything breaks.
+See [this page](./mods) for more info about what mods are packaged in.

 ### What Switch Emulator should I use?